 “Without the BARR meetings, I don’t know how I would get through the school year,” said Seventh Grade Teacher Madison Shoenleben.
 “BARR has provided me with ways to reach students that I never would have been able to before.
 We are the same people we would have been, but through the use of BARR my students and I are better connected which allows us to soar to new heights in education.”

-Another way that the team has focused on collecting both quantitative and qualitative data is through I-Times, which are social-emotional lessons with a focus on building intentional relationships.
+Another way that the team has focused on collecting both quantitative and qualitative data is through I-Times, which are relationship-building lessons with a focus on building intentional relationships.

 “The I-Time activities allow students to engage with teachers and peers in ways they would not be able to typically.
 One of my favorite things about I-Time activities is that I learn new information about my students and I get to engage with them in conversations about real life topics and issues,” said Ninth Grade Teacher Whitney Shupert.
 “These connections we are making with students during I-Time activities are long lasting and carry on into the teaching we do every day.”